MRN-Code/datacube-image-slicer/README.md

 datacube image slicer
 ======

-Generates an interactive, dynamic 3-paned/3-axis image 'slicer' from a 3d data array.
+Generates an interactive 3-paned image 'slicer' from a three dimensional data array.
 As the user moves the mouse over the canvas, the paired images update based on the cross-sectioned coordinates of the pointer.

 ![](https://raw.githubusercontent.com/MRN-Code/datacube-image-slicer/master/img/mri_animated.gif)

 ## Install
-* Works both via `<script>` tag or commonjs `require('datacube-slicer`)`.
+* Works both via `<script>` tag or commonjs `var datacubeSlicer = require('datacube-slicer');`.
-* Clone this repo
+* Clone this repo, `git clone https://github.com/MRN-Code/datacube-image-slicer.git` then `cd` into the cloned directory
-* run `npm install` to install the dependencies
+* `npm install` to install the dependencies
-* run `grunt` to build the js and css files
+* `grunt` to build the js
-* Open index.html and enjoy!
+* Build a config object, as described below
+* Build the pane: ```var yourSlicerPane = new datacubeSlicer(yourConfigObject);```
+* Source via `<script src="dist/datacube.img.slicer.min.js" type="text/javascript" charset="utf-8"></script>` or use the module.

 ## Configure
 ```javascript